Saori Obata: 2003

 She made a further breakthrough in the grass-court season.
 Despite first-round losses at the Surbiton Trophy and Birmingham Classic tournaments, she won through qualifying at the Tier II Eastbourne tournament.
 She then achieved a notable scalp in the opening round, when she defeated Jelena Dokić in straight sets when Dokić was ranked 11th in the world.
 She then lost in a final-set tiebreak in the second round to Anna Smashnova.
 She then made her debut appearance on No. 1 Court at Wimbledon in the first round, where she held three match points against 21st seed Elena Bovina before losing 6–7(5), 6–2, 6–8.

 The North American hardcourt season brought mixed fortunes – with Obata reaching the main draw at San Diego (as a lucky loser) but losing to Lina Krasnoroutskaya, before winning a round as a wildcard in Los Angeles against Virginie Razzano, before losing to compatriot and fourth seed Ai Sugiyama.
 At the Tier I tournament in Toronto, Obata qualified and defeated compatriot Shinobu Asagoe in the first round, before falling to seventh seed Amanda Coetzer.
 Her final tournament before the US Open was at New Haven, where she lost in the final round in qualifying, but was selected as a lucky loser.
 She lost to former Wimbledon champion Conchita Martínez.

 However, she subsequently achieved her best Grand Slam performance to date, reaching the US Open third round, defeating qualifier Sun Tiantian 6–2, 7–5 in the first round, and then overcoming Marie-Gaïané Mikaelian 7–5, 6–4 in the second.
 She was then defeated 6–1, 6–2 by second seed Justine Henin.

 After her US Open success, Obata saw her best success to date in WTA tournaments as a singles player.
 She reached the semifinals of the Tier III tournament in Bali, defeating Ashley Harkleroad, Barbara Schett and Angelique Widjaja, before finally falling to Chanda Rubin in straight sets.
 After losing in the first round of the Japan Open to Jill Craybas, she then reached her only WTA singles final at Tashkent Open.
 She achieved wins against Tatiana Poutchek, Zheng Jie, Jelena Kostanić Tošić and Emmanuelle Gagliardi.
 She faced Virginia Ruano Pascual in the final, but fell short 2–6, 6–7(2).

-She ended her season at the Tier V tournament in Pattaya, winning two rounds before falling to Slovakian Ľubomíra Kurhajcová, ensuring her highest-ever year-end ranking of 49.
+She ended her season at the Tier V tournament in Pattaya, winning two rounds before falling to Slovak Ľubomíra Kurhajcová, ensuring her highest-ever year-end ranking of 49.